 Every single room within Harry Bosch’s house was built thinking about him, almost every feature encapulates a small portion of Bosch character.
 He:

-- Living Room: This space is devoted to people in deep thoughts so it also serves as a place to bond while offering retreat allowing retreat in combining love and relief, symbolizing Bosch’s inner sense of anguish and longing for connection.
+- Living Room: This space windows is devoted to people in deep thoughts so it also serves as a place to bond while offering retreat allowing retreat in combining love and relief, symbolizing Bosch’s inner sense of anguish and longing for connection.

 - Bedroom: A place where his love for simplicity and peace is beautifully highlighted.